ms/buildtogether.tech/src/rules-joining.md

     other to hang out.
 A lot of software projects are like that, in industry as well as open source: participants get satisfaction from working with one another as well as from what they produce.
-While your job won't ever love you back <cite>Jaffe2021</cite>, the relationships you make with the people you work beside may be as rewarding as the software you build.
+While your job won't ever love you back [% b Jaffe2021 %], the relationships you make with the people you work beside may be as rewarding as the software you build.

 Remember that most relationships don't end in marriage.